TSX® Dental Implant

 TSX dental implants exceed expectations in immediacy, leveraging an extraordinary combination of clinically proven features.

-Going to the Xtream for Primary Stability and Peri-Implant Health
+Going to the Xtreme for Primary Stability and Peri-Implant Health

 TSX Dental Implant Benefits